Struma/Pistol-Grip-GPS-Logger/README.md

 # Pistol-Grip-GPS-Logger
 This is a 3dprinted case solution that I came up with to repair a datalogger used in sea turtle research.
+The seat of this case is designed to fit an Arduino Uno v3 microcontroller board.
 For reasons of copyright I cannot post the source code, however the code is very simple and written from standard libraries.

 ![alt text](shoreshine_logger.png "shoreshine logger img")